-Saudi women have more rights than Westerners, says princess
+Saudi Arabia has more women's rights than the West, says Saudi princess

 Speaking at the World Tolerance Summit in Dubai on Wednesday, Princess Lamia bint Majid criticised portrayals of Saudi women in the western media, saying that they do not accurately reflect their situation.